OMerkel/Oware/README.md

 adjacent bowls (in clockwise direction) being opponent's bowls, too, holding 2 or 3 seeds, these are taken away being scored as well.
-Reaching any other bowl without any seed, just one seed or four or more seeds will end the scoring even if there are following opponent's bowls left containing 2 or 3 seeds not being directly adjacent.
+Reaching any other bowl without any seed, just one seed or four or more seeds will end the scoring even if any further opponent's bowls are containing 2 or 3 seeds not being directly adjacent.

 Taking and scoring all remaining seeds of the opponent's row